 As I’ve talked with customers and asked about their experience with other RFP software tools, I’ve noticed a trend.
 Often, programs that continually add flashy features end up creating an unforeseen problem for their customers — feature fatigue.

-Below I will explore what exactly feature fatigue is, the research that’s been done in the area and the risks associated with software that has too many features.
+Below I will explore what exactly feature fatigue is, research on the topic and the risks associated with software that has too many features.
 In addition, I’ll discuss best practices for feature development and how to avoid getting wrapped up in feature hype.

 What is feature fatigue and why does it matter to procurement professionals?

-Feature fatigue happens when customers are overwhelmed by a product that has too many features.
+Feature fatigue happens when a product that has too many features overwhelms customers.
 Bombarded by these capabilities, customers then turn to software that instead prioritizes design, quality, usability and stability.

-When considering RFP software, it’s important to think about how feature fatigue can impact adoption among procurement professionals.
+When considering RFP software, it’s important to think about how feature fatigue can impact adoption.
 The easier it is for RFP issuers and vendors alike to use an RFP program, the more effective it will be.
 Software providers that tout countless features may lose sight of their core purpose — making the RFP process easier and more efficient for the user.

 A recent blog by Chargebee discussed how SaaS technology suppliers should think about the true value of features saying,